 Despite such accessibility, however, Silber sees overarching issues that impede students’ ability to get the most out of courses like his.

 “The biggest challenge is the pressure that students feel between getting a job and doing their academic work,” Silber said.
 “It seems that, especially in the 1st semester, students are overwhelmed by their job search and let academics fall by the wayside.”

-Silber attributes part of the issue to the Stern MBA program’s grade non-disclosure agreement.
+Silber attributes part of the issue to the Stern MBA program’s grade non-disclosure agreement – to learn more about setting up a non-disclosure agreement and the important terms you should know, visit the Net Lawman website.
 The agreement, passed in 2013, protects students’ decision to “refrain from disclosing GPA, specific course grades, assignment grades or transcripts (earned at Stern), to potential employers until a full-time, post-graduation position has been offered,” according to the Stern Student Government website.

 “[Grade non-disclosure and this short-run view has debased the currency,” Silber said.
 “Is that 14th coffee chat worth not understanding the importance of optionality?
 The options framework that many students ignore is to their own detriment.
 Ignoring that will hurt their job search more than missing the 14th chat.”

 Much like Silber’s career-long foray into the relationship between academia and industry, the MBA experience, he notes, would benefit from a concerted effort to find a stable way to support all of its components.